 Recruits: Northern Chicago, Fort Wayne, Illinois

-Chris Limbach is entering his third season as the offensive coordinator and quarterbacks coach at Valpo in Fall 2021.
+Chris Limbach completed his third season as the offensive coordinator and quarterbacks coach at Valpo in Fall 2021.

 Limbach was on staff in Spring 2021 as Valpo posted its best winning percentage since 2003 and tied for the squad’s best winning percentage since 1999.
 The team garnered Pioneer Football League runner-up honors, the program’s highest finish in the league standings since the PFL championship season of 2003.

 During the Spring 2021 slate, quarterback Chris Duncan finished his senior season among the program’s career leaders in both passing yards (4086, sixth) and total offense (4902, fifth).
 Duncan finished his career ranked 21st in yards of total offense among active players in Division-I FCS.

 Limbach’s Spring 2021 offense also featured running back Robert Washington, who ranked eighth nationally in FCS in rushing yards per game (108.8) on his way to becoming the first Pioneer Football League Offensive Player of the Year in program history.
 A unanimous First Team All-PFL choice, Washington had four 100-yard rushing performances in the six-game slate including 199 yards in the season opener against Butler, the ninth-highest single-game rushing output in the FCS nation in Spring 2021.